Building the Future: The Jerome and Celia Bertin Reich Building & Residence Hall

-“Building the Future” involves construction of the Jerome & Celia Reich Building and a new residence hall.
+“Building the Future” involves construction of the Jerome & Celia Bertin Reich Building and a new residence hall.
 The Reich building will house chamber music rehearsal studios (to be used as classrooms by the College) and a music library, offices, and common areas.
 The 18-room residence hall will house exceptional young musicians each summer and Marlboro College students during the year.

-A Design for the Ages
+A Design for Vermont

 The architects for this project are the award-winning team of Joan Soranno and John Cook at HGA Design.
-The new facilities will be nestled into the adjacent rolling hills so as to offer inspiration and rural Vermont views from every angle.
+The new facilities will be nestled into the adjacent rolling hills so as to offer inspiration and views of rural Vermont from every angle.
 Elegant and refined in design, they will have large windows and abundant natural light; energy efficient, geothermal heating and cooling systems; and minimal impact on the surrounding environment.
 With a green roof that can be enjoyed as an outdoor deck, the new design reflects the simple, country ethos of southern Vermont.

 Ensuring Our Future